outreachy/website/README.md

 If you want to look at the source code of the installed external Django applications, you can use `pipenv open MODULE` to examine the source code files associated with that module.
 For example, say you notice the `home/models.py` file has an import line `from django.contrib.auth.models import User`.
 You can use pipenv open to look at the models.py file that contains the User class by running the command `pipenv open django.contrib.auth`.
 That will open all the files in the auth module in your editor, and you can then open models.py and search for `class User`.

+# Outreachy website models

+Django defines "models" which are templates to store data in the database.
+Most of the Outreachy website models can be found in `home/models.py`.

+The models in this code reflect the organization of Outreachy.
+That means in order to work on the code, you may need to understand how our internship program works: the application and internship cycle, volunteer roles, and a little bit about how our internships are funded.

+It can seem daunting to look at many models!
+Please ask for help when you're stuck or confused about the models.
+It's likely confusing because our organization has grown organically over the last 10 years, and our code base reflects that.

 ## Outreachy Internship Phases

 The Outreachy website changes depending on what phase of the internship round Outreachy is in.
 The phases of the internship round are: